Economic Impact Resources for Workers & Businesses

 Dept. of Employment Security’s Unemployment (UI) Benefits page where you’ll find a step-by-step guide to applying for UI benefits, and submitting weekly claims.
 Before beginning the applications process, use the resources below to get oriented to the rules, process, and materials/information you'll be asked to provide.
 If you have general questions about unemployment benefits, call 833-572-8400 first.
 They will likely be able to answer your questions, and if not, they can transfer you to a claims agent.
 Call volumes still remain very high, so it is always best to start at esd.wa.gov when looking for an answer.

-Want a guided tour of the unemployment and expanded benefits applications?
-Join a webinar.
-ESD is hosting a number of webinars over the coming weeks to walk people through the unemployment application and expanded benefits application (Pandemic Unemployment Assistance, or “PUA”); Q&A will be available at the end.
+ESD hosts a number of webinars each week to walk people through the unemployment application and expanded benefits application (Pandemic Unemployment Assistance, or “PUA”); Q&A will be available at the end.
 Not all the information will be relevant to you, but it will help you file your “PUA” application for expanded benefits.
 More information and registrations are on their webinar page.
 ESD recommends taking these 4 actions to get ready to open a UI claim:

 - Stay up to date.
 If you haven’t already, sign up for ESD’s COVID-19 action alerts.